Jadhavsakshi7887/OnlinePayment/README.md

 In IntelliJ IDEA, find the main class (Application.java) and run it as a Java application.
 The payment system will start, and you will see the console interface where you can interact with the system.

+**Contact**

+If you have any questions or feedback, please contact me at sakshijadhav788757@gmail.com